GoogleCloudPlatform/python-docs-samples/vision/cloud-client/detect/README.rst

         document            Detects document features in an image. document-uri        Detects document features in the file located in Google Cloud Storage.
+        ocr-uri             OCR with PDF/TIFF as source files on GCS

     optional arguments:
       -h, --help            show this help message and exit